 That is the way to keep your fingers dry.
 Dry fingers are good, right?

-That is the reason suitable winter hiking gloves are -usually- designed with an internal 3-layer insulation system.
+That is why suitable winter hiking gloves are -usually- designed with an internal 3-layer insulation system.

-This system entraps the air that is warmed by your body, and as a result, your hands are kept warm.
+This system entraps the air that is warmed by your body, so your hands are kept warm.

-The proper lining allows breath-ability.
-Thus, far less moisture is trapped between the insulation and your hands, which also helps in keeping your hands warm.
+The proper lining allows breathability.
+Thus, far less moisture is trapped between the insulation and your hands, which also helps keep your hands warm.

 There are gloves with liners that you can remove and others where you cannot.